ami-iit/reloc-cpp/README.md

 # reloc-cpp

-CMake/C++ library to get the installation prefix of shared library.
+CMake/C++ library to get the installation prefix of a shared library.